Werkstattl/quick-dungeon-crawler-rpg-od/README.md

 php -S 127.0.0.1:4000
 ```

 After running the server, open your browser at the shown address to play locally.
-This
-ensures the service worker can cache files correctly for offline play.

 ## Docker